freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/build-javascript-objects.md

 ---

 ## Description

 <section id='description'>

-You may have heard the term <code>object</code> before.
+You may have heard the term `object` before.

-Objects are similar to <code>arrays</code>, except that instead of using indexes to access and modify their data, you access the data in objects through what are called <code>properties</code>.
+Objects are similar to `arrays`, except that instead of using indexes to access and modify their data, you access the data in objects through what are called `properties`.

 Objects are useful for storing data in a structured way, and can represent real world objects, like a cat.

 Here's a sample cat object:

 ```js